 KVB I is for people who want to operate a jet ski, water scooter or boat that can go faster than 20 kilometres an hour and has a length of between 15 and 25 metres.
 If you have this document, you are allowed to boat on rivers, canals and small lakes.
 For larger bodies of water, you need Klein Vaarbewijs II .

 - Klein Vaarbewijs II (KVB II)

-KVB II is a supplement to KVB I. KVB II is therefore not an independent boating licence.
-If you have KVB I and II, you may boat on large open waters, such as the Wadden Sea, Oosterschelde, Westerschelde and IJsselmeer.
-You may also boat along national and international coasts.
-The vessel that you operate may not exceed a length of 25 metres in this case either.
+KVB II is a supplement to KVB I. KVB II is therefore not an independent sailing licence.
+You need the KVB if you want to sail on large open waters, such as the Wadden Sea, the Oosterschelde, the Westerschelde, the Eems and Dollard, the IJsselmeer and the Markermeer.